 Joshua Rodriguez is the Community Partnership Coordinator at Brown University.
 He graduated from Community MusicWorks in 2010 after studying viola with Resident Musician Jesse Holstein and Founder and Artistic Director Sebastian Ruth.
 He has a degree in viola performance from Guilford College.
 Josh mentors at the Daily Orchestra Program.

 Read Joshua’s story here.

-In 2001, fresh out of Rice University with a master’s degree in cello performance, Oregon native Sara Stalnaker followed an impulse for adventure and drove East.
+In 2001, fresh out of Rice University with a degree in cello performance, Oregon native Sara Stalnaker drove East.
 She thought she might find work as a waitress in Maine.
 But then she heard about a job for a cellist in Providence and found “what I had been yearning for– something really new, exciting and energizing.”
 After serving as a CMW resident musician for fourteen years, Sara now pursues a solo practice.

 Read Sara’s story here.

 Alexis Nelson is a freshman at Boston Conservatory at Berklee College of Music.
 She joined Community MusicWorks at age 10, first studying violin and then viola with resident musician Jesse Holstein.
 She graduated in 2012.
 Alexis returns regularly to CMW to attend concerts and performance parties and also works at CMW’s summer camp.

 Andrew Oung joined CMW at age 7.
 He studied violin with resident musician Jesse Holstein and continues to study music at Rhode Island College.
 Andrew serves on the CMW Board of Directors and volunteers at the Daily Orchestra Program.
 Andrew’s older brother Paul graduated from CMW in 2010 and younger brother Karl will graduate this spring.